elchroy/Lemojis/README.md

 Content-Type: application/json;charset=utf-8
 Content-Length: 53

-{"message":"The Emogi has been deleted.","data":null}
+{"message":"The emoji has been deleted.","data":null}
 ```

 #### Update/Delete - When the emoji cannot be found